usaid-cs/yesterday-i-learned/random.md

 - Unsanitised window navigation calls (like `?next=foo`) can be exploited to make the user run arbitrary JavaScript.
 If the code says `window.location.href = foo`, and `foo` is `javascript: alert()`, you just dun goof'd.
 That `foo` can be something much worse.
 - According to "lost all hope", whose author tried to end himself and lived to tell everyone to think twice, [tighter emission controls today means it is no longer practical to kill yourself with a running car in the garage today](http://lostallhope.com/suicide-methods/carbon-monoxide-co-poisoning).
 By [lethality](http://lostallhope.com/suicide-methods/statistics-most-lethal-methods), shotgun to the head kills 99% of the time, overdosing on illegal drugs kills only half of the time but is the most painless, while jumping from a tall place is the only "no tools required" method that still has a 90%+ kill rate (if you count a train as a tool).
 - [Lena Söderberg](https://en.wikipedia.org/wiki/Lenna), subject of a standard test image, wants her name pronounced as if it had two Ns.
-- [We are already screwed for climate change](https://www.youtube.com/watch?v=PHdcpxmJ6vg).
-The ship has sailed.
 - Every notable mobile operating system copied [WebOS's card view](https://www.youtube.com/watch?v=ICoNag4i7WA).
 - [The average (American) commuter is spending nearly ten days per year commuting](https://www.takescoop.com/news/2019/08/14/inside-scoop/company-news/our-road-ahead:-scoop-raises-$60m-to-change-commutes-everywhere).
 This does not imply GDP can increase by 3% if no one commuted.
 - If "Tangam Systems" was named Tangam because that's the founder's grandmother's name, then it is structurally no different from "Bob Gaming", ["John's No Frills"](https://goo.gl/maps/kSAvpz6X11eQbE2J9), or "Grandmasoft".
 - Medium is good because [the import tool is good, and it helps other people discover your posts](https://www.wordstream.com/blog/ws/2016/07/14/medium-publishing).
 See also: [reasons why you should not publish on medium](https://hackernoon.com/why-i-quit-my-medium-membership-909909657ba): pay to post.
 Pay to read.
 Mostly, paywall.
 Information should be free, bla bla bla.
-- People from Fujian are very united.
-They have associations all over the globe, and they always help each other out.
-[It's their thing.](http://fujiancanada.org/)
 - [*Russia* is the world's second largest crude oil exporter by volume](http://www.worldstopexports.com/worlds-top-oil-exports-country/) (in 2019, $129 billion worth, 11.4%).
 (Only) half of the world's top 10 oil countries are in the middle east.
 - The longest-serving public servant in Hong Kong is [Mr Matthew Cheung](https://zh.wikipedia.org/wiki/%E5%BC%B5%E5%BB%BA%E5%AE%97), now (1972~2019~) the Chief Secretary for Administration, which is the most senior you can become without [being appointed by mainland China](https://en.wikipedia.org/wiki/Chief_Executive_of_Hong_Kong).
 - VLC's "compressor", actually [dynamic range compression](https://en.wikipedia.org/wiki/Dynamic_range_compression), works by reducing the max volume and min volume of some audio, reducing its dynamic range.
 Since "louder music sounds better", the availability of dynamic range compressors led to [loudness war](https://en.wikipedia.org/wiki/Loudness_war), where everyone uses automatic dynamic range compression without clipping.